 And he has also been trained to use intercropping techniques to bring in income when areas with young cocoa trees are not yet bearing fruit.
 “We were taught to do intercropping.
 You see, cocoa trees take a long time, like 4 to 5 years, before they start bearing.
 So during this time we plant banana, plantain, and pineapple trees which can crop while the cocoa trees mature.
 We are using all our acreage to be commercial, to sustain ourselves, until the cocoa starts to bear.”

-Extra benefits come from the farmers coming together as a group to share labour.
-For example, when it is time for the all-important “brushing” of the farm – a labour-intensive weed cutting process carried out 3 or 4 times a year – the farmers help each other out, rotating around the farms to get the job done more efficiently.
-Previously they had to pay other labourers to help out which was more costly.
+Extra benefits come from the farmers coming together as a group to share labor.
+For example, when it is time for the all-important “brushing” of the farm – a labor-intensive weed cutting process carried out 3 or 4 times a year – the farmers help each other out, rotating around the farms to get the job done more efficiently.
+Previously they had to pay other laborers to help out which was more costly.

 Sidie has a very deep respect for the rainforest where he lives and works: “The rainforest protects us by cleaning the air we breathe and providing fresh water for our farms and communities.
 So we protect the forest.
 We don't farm there, we don't log the trees, and we do not go there to fish or hunt.”

 The Gola rainforest of Sierra Leone is now an officially protected nature reserve, and Ngoleagorbu supports its farmers to preserve the natural ecosystem.
 Ngoleagorbu helps to enforce more humane ways of dealing with the many chimpanzees, who sometimes come onto the cocoa farms to eat the delicious cocoa pods!
 Sidie shared with us exactly how he deals with the pesky chimps: “Before we used to hunt the chimpanzees and do them harm, to protect our crops.
 Now we are just as effective, but without harming the chimps.
 Wwe have an iron drum to beat, so we scare the animals away.”